-Summit School of Ahwatukee mathematics curriculum is designed to meet the needs of students who have varying backgrounds, knowledge and skills.
+Summit School mathematics curriculum is designed to meet the needs of students who have varying backgrounds, knowledge and skills.
 The three main goals of the program are to develop mathematical skills, to foster an attitude toward mathematics that encourages subsequent learning and application of mathematical concepts and skills, and to prepare students for high school, college and careers that will require a strong mathematical foundation.

 Summit’s Core Standards for Mathematics are based on Arizona’s College and Career Ready Standards, Mathematical Practices and Math Progressions.
 These standards define what is to be learned by the end of a school year or course.
-The math curriculum, materials and activities are developed by educators, aligned to the standards, focused on important math skills and concepts, well-articulated across all grades and intended to be responsive to the unique needs and interests of Summit School of Ahwatukee students.
+The math curriculum, materials and activities are developed by educators, aligned to the standards, focused on important math skills and concepts, well-articulated across all grades and intended to be responsive to the unique needs and interests of Summit School students.

 Using research-based activities from the Erikson Institute’s Big Ideas in Early Mathematics, preschool students develop strong foundational numeracy skills that align with Summit Core Standards.
 Numeracy is embedded daily in all core content areas, and is also introduced through large and small group activities.

 k – 5th Grade

 Foundational skills and concepts are taught using Math Expressions (Houghton Mifflin Harcourt).

 Foundational skills are extended to prepare students for success in Pre-Algebra and Algebra using Digits (Pearson).